WORSHIP WITH US!

 Do I have to be Lutheran to take communion?

 All are welcome to participate in this holy meal.
 We teach that Christ is truly present in the bread and wine, and we won't deny anyone who wishes to partake.

 What do I do at communion?

-As you enter, you may pick up a small cup that contains a wafer and a sip of grape juice.
+The ushers will direct you to come forward for communion.
+You will be given a wafer and then move to the next server for a small cup of red wine or white grape juice.
+You may drop the cup in the basket as you return to your seat.
+If you prefer to commune at your seat you may pick up a small cup that contains a wafer and a sip of grape juice as you enter.
 The Pastor will indicate when it is time to partake.
 If you are worshiping online, plan to have a bit of bread or cracker to consume at that time.